dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

 ![jpg](/assets/images/book-notes/Covers/why we sleep.jpg)

-# Ch 1: To sleep...
+## Ch 1: To sleep...

 - As sleep deficits increase, so do risk for: Altzheimers, heart disease, and weight gain hormones

-# Ch 2: Caffiene, Jet Lag, and Melatonin
+## Ch 2: Caffeine, Jet Lag, and Melatonin

 - 2 things lead to sleepiness:
   1. Circadian rhythm
   2. Sleep pressure from a chemical adenosine
 - Circadian rhythm controls: